Green Party of Vancouver: 2018 municipal election

 The Green Party of Vancouver nominated 11 candidates to run in the 2018 Vancouver municipal election on 28 June 2018.
 School board candidate Nicholas Chernen resigned on 9 July 2018 after it was discovered that he had failed to disclose his involvement in a pending lawsuit to the party, resulting in the party running four council candidates, three school board candidates, and three park board candidates.
 Prior to the election, both the Vancouver School Board and Park Board were chaired by Green Party incumbents.

 The Green Party elected nine candidates in the municipal election.
 Carr, Fry and Wiebe were elected to city council and all the party's school and parks board candidates were elected.

+2022 municipal election

+Green councillors Carr and Fry were re-elected at the 2022 election, while Wiebe was not.
+Tom Digby was the only Green, and only non-ABC Vancouver, commissioner elected to the park board, while Green school board incumbents Janet Fraser and Lois-Chan Pedley were re-elected.